open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 Press any key to begin
 ```

-The square brackets around '[target_color]' and '[target_shape]' indicate that these are not literal text, but refer to the variables that we have defined in *experimental_loop*.
+The curly braces brackets around '{target_color}' and '{target_shape}' indicate that these are not literal text, but refer to the variables that we have defined in *experimental_loop*.
 When the experiment runs, the values of these variables will appear here, and the participant will see (for example), 'Search for the yellow circle'.

 __Give a visual preview of the target__

 It also good to show the participant the actual stimulus that she needs to find.
 To do this:

 - Draw a filled circle at the center of the display (make sure it doesn't overlap with the text);
-- Change the color of the circle to '[target_color]'.
+- Change the color of the circle to '{target_color}'.
 This means that the color of the circle depends on the value of the variable `target_color`; and
-- Change the show-if statement to '[target_shape] = circle'.
+- Change the show-if expression to `target_shape == 'circle'`.
+This is a Python expression that checks if the variable `target_shape` has the value 'circle'.

 In other words, we have drawn a circle of which the color is determined by `target_color`; furthermore, this circle is only shown when the variable `target_shape` has the value 'circle'.
 For more information about variables and show-if statements, see: